 Your choice of motorcycle is one of the largest factors affecting your insurance premium.
 Unfortunately for those on a CBT or A1 licence 125cc motorcycles are some of the most stolen vehicle in the country, which tends to bump up premiums for these bikes.
+You can choose motorcycles from harley davidson.
+Doing so may impact your insurance premiums in your favor.
 You can minimise your choosing less models.

 The difference between insuring a CBR125R and a CG125 can easily run into hundreds of pounds, and that’s just used bikes.

 Sports replicas and fully faired bikes also tend to cost more to insure as replacement plastic parts can be hideously expensive.